roovo/obsidian-card-board/README.md

 ### Marking a task as complete
-If you mark an task as complete on the board it will be marked as completed in the markdown (and vice-versa).
+If you mark an task as complete on the board it will be marked as completed in the markdown file (and vice-versa).
 If you mark as complete on the board, a completion timestamp is appended to the task:

 ```
 - [x] Task title @completed(2021-10-30T13:57:48)
 ```

-See the [compatibility section](#other-plugin-compatibility) for details on how you can choose to use a format compatible with other plugins (or choose not to add any completion text).
+See the [compatibility section](#other-plugin-compatibility) for details on how you can choose to use a format compatible with other plugins (or to choose not to add any completion text).

 If you have subtasks and the parent task is tagged as an _autocomplete_ task then the main task will be marked as complete when you tick off the final subtask: